-Table 10: Overview of profiles where a mismatch was detected in the age.
+Table 9: Overview of profiles where a mismatch was detected in the age.

 Among the profiles with an age that differs more than two years, we were able to identify 712 users (10% of this set) who claim to be underage, even though they appear to be more than 18 years old in another networks (or vice versa).
-For example, we observed that many teenagers increase their age to register to Badoo, since the site restrict its access to adults only.
+For example, we observed that many teenagers increase their age to register to Badoo, since the site restricts its access to adults only.

-4.5.3 A Short Glimpse into Hidden Profiles
+A Short Glimpse into Hidden Profiles.
 Probably the most serious consequence of the attack presented in this paper is the ability to uncover hidden relationships between different profiles, allowing an attacker to infer private information about a subject.

 By looking at the results of our experiments, it is possible to find examples of possibly hidden profiles and online identities that users probably wish to keep secret.
 As a proof of concept of the impact that correlating profile information can have on a user's privacy, we picked some random profiles that showed mismatching values.
-In one case, a married professor in his fifties also owned an account on a dating-related social network under a different name, with a list of friends containing many girl in their twenties.
+In one case, a married person owned an account on a dating-related social network under a different name, with a list of friends who were much younger.
 While such information may be a complete misinterpretation, nevertheless, there may be many cases where an attacker may try to use the information to his advantage.